 There are wireless hotspots in all the public areas of the Library.

 - Make sure your mobile device has standard wireless capabilities (LAN card with 802.11b, 802.11g or 80211n) and a web browser installed.

-- Choose State Library of Victoria from the list of available networks (RMIT students can also select the RMIT network).
+- Choose State Library of Victoria from the list of available networks.

 - Open your web browser.
-The Library's wireless network access conditions and Information and Communication Technology (ICT) Security Policy will appear.
+The Library's wireless network access conditions will appear.

 If you see a message saying 'Access has been denied', the content you are trying to access is either blocked for security reasons or is too large to download using the Library’s free wireless service.